Understanding Video Annotation: A comprehensive guide

 For AI systems to perform accurately, they require high-quality datasets that video annotation provides, supporting everything from robotics to augmented reality applications.

-Video Annotation techniques
+Video Annotation Techniques

 There are various techniques in video annotation, each tailored to specific use cases and levels of detail: